 How to watch

-Wimbledon is shown free on the BBC with all courts streamed online.
+Wimbledon is shown free on the BBC with multi-court coverage on the Red Button and all courts streamed online.
 Selected qualifying matched will be available.

-The US Open is on Amazon Prime Video where it has been for the past two years, with qualifying and all-court coverage available.
+The US Open is on Amazon Prime Video where it has been since 2018, with qualifying and all-court coverage available.

-There's no change to coverage of the ATP tour so you will still have a choice between Amazon Prime Video and Tennis TV for men's tour tennis.
-Tennis TV will have coverage from every ATP event while Amazon Prime Video's deal includes all of the Masters 1000 and 500 tournaments plus thirteen 250 events.
+You will still have a choice between Amazon Prime Video and Tennis TV for men's tour tennis.
+Tennis TV will have coverage from every ATP event while Amazon Prime Video's deal includes all of the Masters 1000 and 500 tournaments plus approximately thirteen 250 events.

-The ATP Cup, which replaces the ATP events in Australia ahead of the Australian Open, will be included in Amazon Prime Video's coverage, while the new ATP tournament in Adelaide will come under Eurosport's deal with Tennis Australia.
-Eurosport also had coverage from Geneva in 2019 and are expected to continue with this ahead of the French Open in 2020.
+The ATP Cup will be included in Amazon Prime Video's coverage, while the second ATP tournament in Adelaide will come under Discovery/Eurosport's deal with Tennis Australia.

 The ATP only make doubles matches available to broadcasters at Masters 1000 tournaments.